Motilal Nehru Medical College: Academics

+The college offers MBBS, MD, MS, PG Diploma and DM courses.

+The intake for MBBS course is 200 per year.

 Upgradation

-The Government of India has decided to upgrade the institute on lines of All India Institute of Medical Sciences as part of phase-3 of Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) whereby the Central Government will bear 80% of the cost of upgradation and 20% cost will be borne by State Government.
+The Government of India decided to upgrade the institute on lines of All India Institute of Medical Sciences as part of phase-3 of Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) whereby the Central Government bore 80% of the cost of upgradation and 20% cost was borne by State Government.
+As part of the upgradation, a Super-Speciality block having 233 beds was built.